aryamanb13/accidents-analysis/README.md

-# accidents-analysis
+# USA Accidents Analysis
-Analysis of Accidents Data of USA
+Analysis of Accidents Data of USA and finding patterns and insights from the same